AutoPrep: Natural Language Question-Aware Data Preparation with a Multi-Agent Framework: Experiments

+\textbf{Exp-\expnum : Comparison of \sys with data prep baselines.} We compare \sys against two representative baselines: a traditional offline data prep method Off-Prep and an LLM-based in-context learning data prep method ICL-Prep.

+As shown in Table~\ref{tbl:vs_other_prep_method}, \sys consistently outperforms both baselines on WikiTQ and TabFact.
+Specifically, \sys improves over Off-Prep by \textbf{10.02} and \textbf{5.55} on average, respectively.
+The performance gap can be attributed to the fact that Off-Prep lacks question guidance, making it ineffective in addressing question-specific issues such as missing semantics and irrelevant columns.
+Moreover, predefined normalization routines struggle with table heterogeneity, whereas \sys can generate specialized code for such cases via LLMs.
+Similarly, \sys outperforms ICL-Prep by \textbf{11.00} and \textbf{8.33} on average on the two datasets.
+This highlights that a multi-agent framework is essential for producing comprehensive data prep requirements and precise, executable programs.

+\textbf{Exp-\expnum : Comparison of \sys with previous SOTA TQA methods with data prep.} We compare \sys with TQA methods that integrate data prep tasks in their question-answering process.
+The results, shown in Table~\ref{tbl:vs_other_prep_method}, highlight that \sys sets a new SOTA performance on both the WikiTQ and TabFact datasets across LLM backbones.
+Although CoTable achieves the best overall performance among existing SOTA methods, \sys outperforms it with an impressive average improvement of {\textbf{3.05}} on WikiTQ and {\textbf{1.96}} on TabFact.
+These improvements are largely attributed to our multi-agent framework, which effectively addresses the question-aware data prep challenges.
+Furthermore, when compared to AutoTQA, \sys shows significant gains of \textbf{5.81} on WikiTQ and \textbf{2.77} on TabFact.
+This is because AutoTQA lacks comprehensive data prep, leading to execution errors or incorrect answers.

-These improvements are primarily attributed to our multi-agent framework, which effectively tackles the question-aware data prep challenge.
-The experimental results indicate that data prep is inherently complex and is hard to be resolved by a single, one-size-fits-all solution; instead, a more effective approach is to develop specialized methods for each type.
-A centralized module can then determine which operations to perform and assign them accordingly.
-Moreover, \sys covers a broader range of data prep operations than these state-of-the-art TQA methods, thereby addressing gaps (\eg normalization tasks) not fully explored by previous solutions.
+The results demonstrate that data prep is inherently complex and cannot be solved with a one-size-fits-all solution.
+Instead, a more effective strategy involves specialized LLM-based agents for each type of data prep task, coordinated by a centralized planning agent.
+Moreover, \sys covers a broader range of data prep operations, filling gaps (\eg \term{Derive} and \term{Normalize}) that previous solutions have not fully addressed.

-\stitle{Finding 2: \sys outperforms the the previous SOTA TQA methods with data prep by 3.05 points on WikiTQ and 1.96 points on TabFact, respectively, }

-In addition, we find that DeepSeek achieves the better overall performance at lower API costs.
-Thus, we select DeepSeek as our default backbone LLM for subsequent experiments.

-\stitle{Exp-3: Evaluation of \sys on tables with various sizes.} To further investigate \sys, we analyze its performance across tables of varying sizes.
-While all tables in TabFact are small, we categorize the tables in WikiTQ into Small (fewer than 2048 tokens), Medium (2048 to 4096 tokens), and Large (more than 4096 tokens), resulting in 4040 Small tables, 200 Medium tables, and 104 Large tables.
-The results are reported in Figure~\ref{fig:comparison_of_methods_on_table_size}.

-We observe that all baselines exhibit unstable performance, particularly on larger tables.
-For instance, although CoTable achieves the highest average accuracy among previous SOTA methods, it suffers an accuracy drop of {\textbf{11.78}} when reasoning over large tables.
-Likewise, ReAcTable shows relatively stable performance on medium tables (dropping by {\textbf{2.15}}), yet its performance on large tables remains unsatisfactory (dropping by {\textbf{17.53}}).